JoMiras/Discord-Bot/README.md

 ![image](https://github.com/JoMiras/Discord-Bot/assets/132711477/2788fc86-429f-494c-9e77-4f8e53761055)

+The output is for what staffing members can only see, so creating a private channel for only the staff to look at is my intention.
+The logChannelID is where our students are going to be logging their hours with the !log command.

 Lastly:
 In order for the bot to function.
 The final line of the code has 'client.login("you have to ask me for this info');
 Please ask me, as I cannot publicly provide this bot for everyone.